Managing your teen’s self-esteem can be tricky.

 Positive self-esteem for teens is essential as it gives them the confidence to try new things, take healthy risks, and problem solve.
 After all, we all want to raise happy, productive adults who know how to manage in today’s complex world.

-Here are six helpful tips to help boost your teen’s self-esteem:
+Here are six helpful tips for how to help a teenager with low self esteem:

 1. Stay available.
 While your teen may not want to talk to you, make sure they know you’re available if they change their mind.
 Sometimes just knowing you’re there for them makes a difference.